-At the entrance, huge towers play sentry at the front, anchoring a high stone wall, a half mile in length, that encircles the prison.
-I looked up to see two large Gargoyles peering down at me from a ledge and later learned that they were props from the prison’s annual Terror Behind the Walls, Halloween event.
-Frankly, they didn’t seem out-of-place.
-All the prison lacked was a moat.
+Huge towers flanked the massive entrance, and a 30-foot stone wall a half-mile long surrounds the prison.
+Two large Gargoyles peered down at me from a ledge which I later learned were props from the prison’s biggest annual event, “Terror Behind the Walls”, considered to be one of the scariest Halloween haunted houses in the country.
+Frankly, they didn’t seem out-of-place, all the prison lacked was a moat.

 An audio tour is free with admission via a palm-sized “Acoustiguide” you wear around your neck.
 (Tip: if you don’t like using public headphones you can use your own.)

 Actor/director Steve Buscemi of Boardwalk Empire fame narrates the tour.
 A fitting choice considering his character was the boss of an early 20th-century crime syndicate.

 I love good audio tours and the penitentiary was both informative and entertaining.

 My first stop was cell block 1 and I was hit with the fact that life in the p

 High ceilings made the building feel open and airy but the stone walls, exposed pipes, and institutional lighting were fittingly oppressive.